wechaty/plugin-intercom/README.md

 ## Example

-Our Friday BOT are using `wechaty-plugin-intercom` to connect our WeChat customers to Intercom.
+Our Friday BOT are using `wechaty-intercom` to connect our WeChat customers to Intercom.

 You can read the source code from: <https://github.com/wechaty/friday/blob/master/src/plugins/intercom.ts>